skypjack/entt/docs/md/meta.md

 It's not possible to assign custom data at different times.
 Therefore, multiple calls to the `custom` function overwrite previous values.
-However, this value can be read from meta objects and used to update existing data with a factory, effectively extending them as needed.<br/>
+However, this value can be read from meta objects and used to update existing data with a factory, effectively updating them as needed.<br/>
 Likewise, users can also set custom data on meta objects later if needed, as long as the factory is reset to the meta object of interest: